Trump’s use of the National Guard during Los Angeles immigration protests is illegal, a judge says

-SAN FRANCISCO (AP) — President Donald Trump's administration violated federal law in the use of National Guard troops during Southern California immigration enforcement operations and accompanying protests, a federal judge ruled on Tuesday.

-Judge Charles Breyer in San Francisco did not require the remaining troops to be withdrawn, however.
-He set his order to go into effect on Friday.
+U.S. District Judge Charles Breyer in San Francisco did not require the several hundred remaining troops to be withdrawn and set his order to go into effect Sept.
+12.

 The order comes after California sued, saying the troops sent to Los Angeles over the summer were violating a law that prohibits military enforcement of domestic laws.
 Lawyers for Trump's Republican administration have argued the Posse Comitatus Act doesn’t apply because the troops were protecting federal officers, not enforcing laws.
 They say the troops were mobilized under an authority that allows the president to deploy them.

-Note: This story has been corrected to show the judge's order goes into effect Sept.
-12 and that he is in San Francisco, not Washington.